Charleston, South Carolina: Colonial era (1670–1776)

 King Charles II granted the chartered Province of Carolina to eight of his loyal friends, known as the Lords Proprietors, on March 24, 1663.
+Later that year, prominent planters from Barbados attempted their first settlement in the Carolinas on the Cape Fear River, building what would become Charles Towne, North Carolina.
+This settlement was short lived and most returned back to Barbados a few years into the enterprise.
 In 1670, Governor William Sayle arranged for several shiploads of settlers from Bermuda and Barbados.
 These settlers established what was then called Charles Town at Albemarle Point, on the west bank of the Ashley River, a few miles northwest of the present-day city center.
 Charles Town became the first comprehensively planned town in the Thirteen Colonies.
 Its governance, settlement, and development were to follow a visionary plan known as the Grand Model prepared for the Lord's Proprietors by John Locke.
-Because the Carolina's Fundamental Constitutions was never ratified, however, Charles Town was never incorporated during the colonial period.
+Because the Carolina's Fundamental Constitutions were never ratified, however, Charles Town was never incorporated during the colonial period.
 Instead, local ordinances were passed by the provincial government, with day-to-day administration handled by the wardens and vestries of St Philip's and St Michael's Anglican parishes.

 At the time of European colonization, the area was inhabited by the indigenous Cusabo, on whom the settlers declared war in October 1671.
 The settlers initially allied with the Westo, a northern indigenous tribe that traded in enslaved Indians.
 The settlers abandoned their alliance with the Westo in 1679 and allied with the Cusabo instead.

 The initial settlement quickly dwindled and disappeared while another village—established by the settlers on Oyster Point at the confluence of the Ashley and Cooper rivers around 1672—thrived.
 In 1680, this second settlement formally replaced the original Charles Town, which today is commemorated as Charles Towne Landing.
 The second location was more defensible and had access to a fine natural harbor.
 The new town had become the fifth largest in North America by 1690.

 A smallpox outbreak erupted in 1698, followed by an earthquake in February 1699.
 The latter caused a fire that destroyed about a third of the town.
 During rebuilding, a yellow fever outbreak killed about 15% of the remaining inhabitants.
 Charles Town suffered between five and eight significant yellow fever outbreaks over the first half of the 18th century.